jupyterhub/binderhub/CONTRIBUTING.md

 Welcome!
 As a [Jupyter](https://jupyter.org) project, we follow the [Jupyter contributor guide](https://jupyter.readthedocs.io/en/latest/contributor/content-contributor.html).

 To develop binderhub, you can use a local installation of JupyterHub on minikube, and run binderhub on the host system.
-You will also need a GitHub token for testing.
+Note that you will quickly hit your API limit on GitHub if you don't have a token.

 ## Installation